grd/go-iup/README.md

 version of MinGW and MSYS.
 Building will be the same as any other platform but started from the MSYS Bash shell.

+### Quick installation guide for Windows ###

+Make sure MinGW is installed and that it contains the C++ libraries!
+MinGW with installer is 32-bit only, and for simplicity that what we use.

+Fetch the *Windows Shared Libraries* from *sourceforge.net* according the [Iup Download Tips][3] page.
+In this case:
+* Im - im-3.8.1_Win32_dllw4_lib.zip
+* Cd - cd-5.6.1_Win32_dllw4_lib.zip
+* Iup - iup-3.8_Win32_dllw4_lib.zip

+Extract the libraries to a destination of choice, for instance C:\iup.
+Make sure that the dll's and .a's are placed directly in this dir and the include files are in the include directory.
+Open the command prompt and execute the following:

+    C:\> set IUPHOME=C:\iup

+With C:\iup I mean the location where the iup files are placed.

+Installing Go iup.

+    C:\> go get github.com/grd/iup

+(Or download the zip file from github.com)

+    C:\> <GOPATH>/src/github.com/grd/iup/all

+Again that's it.
+Don't complain if it doesn't work.
+It's probably your fault.

 [1]: http://golang.org                                       "Go"
 [2]: http://www.tecgraf.puc-rio.br/iup/                      "Iup"
 [3]: http://www.tecgraf.puc-rio.br/iup/en/download_tips.html "Iup Download Tips"
 [4]: http://www.tecgraf.puc-rio.br/                          "Tecgraf"